Fernando Castro Palao: Works

 His "Opus Morale" comprises seven volumes, and covers in the same number of treatises, the whole field of moral theology.
 It appeared first at Lyon, 1631–51; its fifth edition is dated 1700.
 A general index to the whole work is found in the fourth volume of this last edition, and also in the third edition, which appeared at Venice in 1721.

 Immediately after his death (1633) there appeared at Valladolid a meditation book written by him, entitled, "Manual del Cristiano de varias consideraciones para el exercico santa de la oracion."
-The first part of this work contains meditations on the end of man; the second treats of the life of Christ and his Blessed Mother; the third considers God Himself and in his relations to us.
+The first part of this work contains meditations on the end of man; the second treats of the life of Christ and his Blessed Mother; the third considers God and his relationship to humanity.

 An English translation of a letter of Castro Palao on the death of Thomas White appeared in The Month for 1890 (vol. 69, pp. 91–93).